r-luna/jwt_example/README.md

 # Setup

+place a `.env` file in the project root with the following values.

 | key       | value               | description               |
 | ----------| ------------------- | ------------------------- |
 |JWT_key   | 32-byte key          |Visit <a href="http://jwtbuilder.jamiekurtz.com">Signed JSON Web Token</a> to quickly create a 32-byte key with which to sign your JWT's.|